Definition

 Why it matters

 LTV guides acquisition spend, pricing decisions, and product investment by showing long-term profitability.
+It is most useful when the assumptions behind it are explicit and segment-specific.

 Pricing implications